 - d.
-(Selection of Proponents) Joint Regulation 8815 prohibits the Project Committee fromselectingselection of Proponents that have been convicted of any of the offenses set forth in Act 458-2000.
-Other grounds for disqualification include when a Proponent: - i. is insolvent or bankruptenters into insolvency or bankruptcy; - ii. makes a formal, public announcement that it is unable, or intendsdoes not intend, to pay its debts and obligations; - iii. has been convicted of any of the criminal offenses set forth in Act 428-2004;
+(Selection of Proponents) Joint Regulation 8815 prohibits the selection of Proponents that have been convicted of any of the offenses set forth in Act 458-2000.
+Other grounds for disqualification include when a Proponent: - i. enters into insolvency or bankruptcy; - ii. makes a formal, public announcement that it is unable, or does not intend, to pay its debts and obligations; - iii. has been convicted of any of the criminal offenses set forth in Act 428-2004; - iv. has not fulfilled its obligations relating to the payment of taxes under the laws of the Commonwealth or the relevant jurisdiction in which it maintains its principal operations; - v. has engaged in collusive acts or is guilty of serious misrepresentations; - vi. has experienced material changes to its business; - vii. fails to comply with substantive requirements of the RFP; or - viii. is otherwise in material breach of Joint Regulation 8815.

-- iv. has not fulfilled its obligations relating to the payment of taxes under the laws of the Commonwealth or the relevant jurisdiction in which it maintains its principal operations; - v. has engaged in collusive acts or is guilty of serious misrepresentations; - vi. has experienced material changes to its business; - vii. fails to comply with substantive requirements of the RFP; or - viii. is otherwise in material breach of Joint Regulation 8815.
+When assessing the financial condition of a Proponent, PREPA may consider bank statements, financial statements (last three (3) fiscal years), or other information that would allow it to assess the financial condition of the Proponent.
+The Evaluation Committee shall specify in the

-When assessing the financial condition of a Proponent, PREPA may consider bank statements, financial statements (last three (3) fiscal years), or other information that would allow the Project Committeeit to assess the financial condition of the Proponent.
-The ProjectEvaluation Committee shall specify in the RFP the financial information which the Proponent must provide to comply with the applicable minimum standards of financial condition.
+RFP the financial information which the Proponent must provide to comply with the applicable minimum standards of financial condition.

 - (Approval of Contract(s)) Upon completion of the negotiation of the Contract(s) with a e.
-Proponent, the ProjectEvaluation Committee shall prepare a report which shall include the reasons for entering into such Contract(s), the reasons for selecting the Proponent(s), a description of the procedures followed, and other information pertinent to the procedures followed and the evaluations conducted.
-The ProjectEvaluation Committee shall oversee provide the report and proposed Contract(s) to the Executive Director and the Governing Board of PREPA within thirty (30) days for approval.
+Proponent, the Evaluation Committee shall prepare a report which shall include the reasons for entering into such Contract(s), the reasons for selecting the Proponent(s), a description of the procedures followed, and other information pertinent to the procedures followed and the evaluations conducted.
+The Evaluation Committee shall provide the report and proposed Contract(s) to the Executive Director and the Governing Board of PREPA within thirty (30) days for approval.
 The Governing Board shall have the right to reject, accept, or return the proposed Contract for renegotiation.
 If the Governing Board of PREPA approves the report and Contract(s), PREPA shall provide a copy of the report and the Contract(s) to the Energy Bureau for its evaluation and approval.
-If the Energy Bureau approves the Contract(s), the ProjectEvaluation Committee will notify Proponents of the RFP results.
-Once approved by the Energy Bureau approves a Contract, PREPA shall have no right to modify the Contract(s) or the scope of the project Project in any material way without the approval of the Energy Bureau.
-Subject to (i) the completion of the required Feasibility, System Impact and Facilities Studies, (ii) the approval by the Governing Board and the Energy Bureau, and to(iii) the review and approval by the Financial Oversight and Management Board for Puerto Rico ("FOMB"), PREPA and the Proponent may execute the Contract(s). - f. f.
-(Reconsideration and Review) Proponents may request PREPA to reconsider its determinationreconsideration of the final awarding of a contractContract in accordance with applicable Administrative Law.
-PREPA shall describe suchadministrative law.
-These reconsideration and judicial review rights will be described in the notifications it sendssent to proponents. - 1.4 Forms of Renewable Resources
+If the Energy Bureau approves the Contract(s), the Evaluation Committee will notify Proponents of the RFP results.
+Once the Energy Bureau approves a Contract, PREPA shall have no right to modify the Contract or the scope of the Project in any material way without the approval of the Energy Bureau.
+Subject to (i) the completion of the required Feasibility, System Impact and Facilities Studies, (ii) the approval by the Governing Board and the Energy Bureau, and (iii) the review and approval by the Financial Oversight and Management Board for Puerto Rico ("FOMB"), PREPA and the Proponent may execute the Contract(s). - f.
+(Reconsideration and Review) Proponents may request reconsideration of the final awarding of a Contract in accordance with applicable administrative law.
+These reconsideration and judicial review rights will be described in the notifications sent to Proponents.